08 September 2020

-An additional opportunity would be cooperation with the relevant Faculties which, through their EU and other funding programmes can enable their students educational opportunities outside the mandatory faculty curriculum and thus better prepare them for the future labour market, concluded Andabaka“.
+An additional opportunity would be cooperation with the relevant Faculties which, through their EU and other funding programs can enable their student’s educational opportunities outside the mandatory faculty curriculum and thus better prepare them for the future labour market, concluded Andabaka“.

 The Croatian civil engineering industry sees markets beyond the borders of Croatia and the region as an opportunity for further growth and development, especially in the context of the expected drop in economic activities.
 Some of these markets, especially Western Europe, have BIM as a standard for a number of years already.
 Therefore, the digitalization of the Croatian civil engineering industry is not a matter of adjustment but it is a question of survival.
 Only those ready for quick and decisive business moves will eventually survive, while others need not look far into the past.
 All they need to remember is the last economic crisis.